Following Our Ancestors' Journeys

 had eight children.

-This is information that is placed in the bottom box for the user to have another short space for content
+is information that is placed in the bottom box for the user to have

 If you have questions or problems with this site, email the webmaster.
 Please to not ask for specfic research on your family.